-In Cloud 66 we have created an easier way to edit and control these tasks from your Dashboard using the Jobs Add-in.
-However we still offer a way to use Cron’s powerful scheduling syntax within Jobs.
-It’s also useful to understand how Cron works in case you need to debug a job.
+In Cloud 66 we have created an easier way to edit and control these tasks from your Dashboard using Jobs.
+However we still offer a way to use Cron's powerful scheduling syntax within Jobs.
+It's also useful to understand how Cron works in case you need to debug a job.

 The basics of Cron

 Cron stores its entries in a file named